Texas Emotional Support Animal (ESA) Laws in 2025

 Fact checked

-Texas Emotional Support Animal (ESA) Laws
+Texas Emotional Support Animal (ESA) Laws in 2025

 Texas emotional support animal laws you should be aware of include the federal Fair Housing Act, Air Carrier Access Act, and in some cases Texas' own Texas Fair Housing Act.
 These laws are in place to protect emotional support animal owners from housing discrimination and occasionally offer specific rights for air travel and employment.